iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

   * Write a simple recursion and then solve it on small instances to verify that it's correct.
   * Use Memeorization.
   * Stackify it if stack over flow problem occured.
+  * Tablularized if the patterns of recursion can be easily put into forloops and such.

 ### Stackfication of With Memerization of DP